Eschatologue/CM_wiki/docs/character-creation/origin/species/aasimar.md

 Here are the transformation options:

 **Heavenly Wings**{ .inl } Two spectral wings sprout from your back temporarily.
-Until the transformation ends, you have a Fly Speed equal to your :rsc-speed: Speed.
+Until the transformation ends, you have a Fly Speed equal to your :rsc-spd: Speed.

 **Inner Radiance**{ .inl } Searing light temporarily radiates from your eyes and mouth.
 For the duration, you shed Bright Light in a 10-foot radius and Dim Light for an additional 10 feet, and at the end of each of your turn, each creature within 10 feet of you takes **:dmg-radi: Radiant**{ .dmg-radi } damage equal to your Proficiency Bonus.